mbrix/neutral_website/blog/_posts/2019-02-14-the-need-for-many-stablecoins-and-a-metastable-basket.markdown

 for a stablecoin to exemplify all these traits on top of properties we’ve mentioned in our previous articles.
 More stability can draw in more demand, and with that can procure more utility.
-While we think Bitcoin is a good store of value*, we don’t think it can be a standard for every means of transactions in the form of a currency. *An inherently deflationary asset cannot maintain stability in tandem with demand, even if there is sustained perceived value and exceptional utility.
+While we think Bitcoin is a good store of value, *we don’t think it can be a standard for every means of transactions in the form of a currency.* An inherently deflationary asset cannot maintain stability in tandem with demand, even if there is sustained perceived value and exceptional utility.
 This is why we see stablecoins as important — to serve as a bridge into crypto from ideas seen in the traditional world.
 By design,